truera/trulens/trulens_eval/generated_files/all_tools.md

 ### Deep dive into full chain metadata

-Click on a record to dive deep into all of the details of your chain stack and underlying LLM, captured by tru_chain.
+Click on a record to dive deep into all of the details of your chain stack and underlying LLM, captured by tru_chain_recorder.

 ![Explore a Chain](https://www.trulens.org/Assets/image/Chain_Explore.png)